Avalon: the exclusive fishing operation at Cayo Largo since 2008.

 on the flats.

-Avalon uses Dolphin 16-foot Super skiffs teamed with Yamaha 60 and 70-h.p. motors at all of their flats fishing destinations.
+Avalon uses Dolphin 16-foot Super skiffs teamed with Yamaha 60 or 70-h.p. motors at all of their flats fishing destinations.
 The guides can pole the skiffs on the shallowest bonefish flats.
 Local guides are excellent fishermen and are very skilled at finding all species.
 They were born and raised on these waters, and know the ocean and the flats like the backs of their hands.
 The guides speak Spanish, but also know speak "fishing-English."

 Permit, Bonefish and more